 - A soil sample should be a composite of many cores to minimize the effects of soil variability.
 Take a minimum of 12 to 15 cores from a relatively small area (two to four acres).
 Taking 20-30 cores will provide results that are more accurate.
 Take a greater number of cores on larger fields than smaller fields, but not necessarily in direct proportion to the greater acreage.
 A single core is not an acceptable sample.

 Figure 1.
 The level of accuracy of the results of a soil test will depend, in part, on how many subsamples were taken to create the composite sample.
 In general, a composite sample should consist of 15 or more subsamples.
 For better accuracy, 20-30 cores, or subsamples, should be taken and combined into a representative sample.
-Graph by Dorivar Ruiz Diaz, K-State Research and Extension.

 - When sampling a specific area, a zigzag pattern across the field is better than following planting/tillage pattern to minimize any past non-uniform fertilizer application/tillage effects.
 With a GPS system available, recording of core locations is possible.
-This allows future samples to be taken from the same areas in the field.
+This allows future samples to be taken from the same locations in the field.

 - Avoid unusual spots obvious by plant growth and/or visual soil color/texture differences.
-If the information on these unusual areas is desired, collect a separate composite sample from these spots.
+If information on these unusual areas is desired, collect a separate composite sample from these spots.

 - If banded fertilizer has been used on the previous crop (such as strip tillage), then it is suggested that the number of cores taken should be increased to minimize the effect of an individual core on the composite sample results, and to obtain a better estimate of the average fertility for the field.